dd32/td-gh-ex/readme.txt

 * Added options to change section titles.
 * Smooth scroll for header menu

+= 2.5.0 -April 24 2018 =
+* Added one click demo as importer.
+* Added callback function for header menu
+* Updated font awesome with latest version available

 == License ==
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License  v2 or later
 License: GNU General Public License v2 or later